The #1 question we get over, and over, and over again, is “how do I get more traffic to my site?”

 If you go offline for a few days, set up a “vacation” autoresponder that tells people to check out your site while you’re gone.

 Or just set one up to go out all the time saying you’re slow at responding to email.
 A little annoying?
 Yes, but you’ll get a lot less email and more traffic :)

-If you have a new product or feature that certain blogs or publications would want to tell their readers about, let the writers know!
-They’re always looking for great stories, and if you know how to pitch, getting picked up isn’t hard.
+If you have a new product, feature or milestone that certain blogs or publications would want to tell their readers about, let the writers know!
+They’re always looking for great stories, and if you know how to pitch, getting picked up isn’t too hard.

 If you have a news site, or are putting out a lot of timely content, you should work on getting listed in Google News.

 All it requires is a few changes to how your articles are structured, following some of their content rules, and applying through Google News Publisher Center.

 You’ll then immediately be exposed to hundreds of thousands more people with each article.

 By signing up for HARO (help a reporter out) you have the opportunity to be interviewed by reporters looking for experts in a certain field.

 They need people to interview for articles, so they turn to HARO to source them.
 When you select a few fields that you’re knowledgeable in, you’ll get emails daily from reporters looking for experts on related topics.

 Then, if you’re interviewed, you can mention an article or part of your site relevant to the interview.